 If you’re using MailChimp or Aweber, good luck with that.
 But ConvertKit makes it easy…

-Here’s what the autoresponder series creation screen looks like:
+Here’s what the autoresponder series creation screen looks like (it’s easy to view the entire series at a glance):

 You can also trigger these sequences to be sent according to certain events from the Automations screen: